MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!--
 Policies for maintaining this page:

-Cover the latest Canary version.
-But also check for coherence against Edge Stable; if needed, address both extremes (Stable v[n] and Canary v[n+3]) explicitly.
+Cover the latest Canary version and the latest Stable version.
+Address both extremes (Stable v[n] and Canary v[n+3]) explicitly, in visible text - this is required, for maintainability of this maximally volatile info.

 Keep h2 sections in same order as Microsoft Edge DevTools > Experiments page.
-In the heading and UI steps, keep the checkbox label UI string as-is.
+In the heading and UI steps, keep the checkbox label UI string as-is (don't revise or "fix" it).
-Include an h2 section for every checkbox that's in public-facing Microsoft Edge DevTools > Experiments page.
+Include a visible h2 section for every checkbox that's in public-facing Microsoft Edge DevTools > Experiments page.
+If no info, write a tautology as a starting point.
-If no info is an an h2 section, comment out the h2 heading & section.
 When a checkbox is removed from all the preview channels, move its section down to "Previously Experimental features which are now regular features" and comment it out.
-Same w/ "on by default" list item if any.
+Same w/ any "on by default" list item.

+Open Edge Stable > Settings > Experiments, go to edge://settings/help, update if needed, make sure the article has an h2 for each checkbox.
+In each h2 section, write visibly & explicitly, "This checkbox is|is not present in Microsoft Edge Stable v123."
+Update the Edge Stable list at top, re: On By Default checkboxes.
+Link down to the h2, do not link to other page, here.

+Open Edge Canary > Settings > Experiments, go to edge://settings/help, update if needed, make sure the article has an h2 for each checkbox.
+In each h2 section, write visibly & explicitly, "This checkbox is|is not present in Microsoft Edge Canary v123."
+Update the Edge Canary list at top, re: On By Default checkboxes.
+Link down to the h2, do not link to other page, here.
 -->

 Microsoft Edge DevTools provide access to experimental features that are still in development.
-This article lists and describes most of the experimental features which are in the latest version of the Canary preview channel of Microsoft Edge.
+This article lists and describes the experimental features which are in either:
+*  The latest version of the Canary preview channel of Microsoft Edge.
+*  The latest version of the Stable version of Microsoft Edge.

 All [channels of Microsoft Edge](/deployedge/microsoft-edge-channels) have experimental features.
 You can get the latest experimental features by using the [Microsoft Edge Canary channel](https://www.microsoftedgeinsider.com/welcome?channel=canary).
 To view the full list available in your version of Microsoft Edge, see the **Settings** > **Experiments** page in DevTools.